-Mr. Andrew J. Melton, who held the position of Principal at Avison Young Commercial Real Estate until October 2010.
+- Mr. Andrew J. Melton, who held the position of Principal at Avison Young Commercial Real Estate until October 2010. - Mr. Ralph Young, who was the Chief Executive Officer of Melcor until his retirement in 2013.

 Executive Officers

 The following table lists the executive officers of Melcor Developments Ltd., their province of residence, period of service as an executive officer of Melcor and their principal occupation during the five preceding years: